 Is The Bloodhound Easy To Train?

-Bloodhounds are a sensitive breed and the bond between the owner and the dog is really important to maintain.
+Bloodhounds are a sensitive breed, and the bond between the owner and the dog is important to maintain.
 The breeders will try to train the dog as a companion dog, a bird dog, a hunting dog, and/or a watchdog.
 A Bloodhound should only be trained by its owner, however.
-There is a lot of literature about how to train the dog to be a hunting dog, but it is best to keep in mind that the only Bloodhound in the world is the one that your pet has raised yourself.
+There is a lot of literature about how to train the dog to be a hunting dog, but it is best to remember that the only Bloodhound in the world is the one your pet has raised yourself.

-Training Bloodhounds can be very difficult if you want to train a puppy (and that will be the way most people start) because they don’t have a well-developed sense of self-preservation, and their jaws are not particularly strong.
+Training Bloodhounds can be very difficult if you want to train a puppy (and that will be how most people start) because they don’t have a well-developed sense of self-preservation, and their jaws are not particularly strong.
 This can make it very difficult to teach them basic training.

 What Health Issues Does The Bloodhound Have?

-These dogs have extremely thick skin which makes them very susceptible to chafing.
-If your dog gets excessively chafed it can become infected, or even get an infection.
+These dogs have extremely thick skin, making them susceptible to chafing.
+If your dog gets excessively chafed, it can become infected or even get infected.
 The skin that covers its feet can get sore and cracked, but this is not as severe as it sounds because its paw pads are much thicker than those of a Labrador or golden retriever.

-It’s even more common for dogs that have lived in harness in a horse-pulled carriage for long periods of time to develop ringworm on their feet and legs.
+It’s even more common for dogs that have lived in harnesses in a horse-pulled carriage for long periods to develop ringworm on their feet and legs.
 Bloodhounds are particularly susceptible to hyperthyroidism (often diagnosed with ultrasound), allergies, and hearing loss.

 What Is The Breed Standard of The Bloodhound?

-The Bloodhound is one of the “Jumping Breed Group” of the UKC Canine Health Foundation.
+The Bloodhound is one of the “Jumping Breed Groups” of the UKC Canine Health Foundation.
 The Bloodhound is one of several breeds developed by cutting out portions of other breeds.
-Bloodhounds have a very strong, muscular build, well-muscled hindquarters, and two streamlined limbs for maximum speed.
+Bloodhounds have a strong, muscular build, well-muscled hindquarters, and two streamlined limbs for maximum speed.
 Their forequarters are very powerful, and they use their rear legs strongly to propel themselves forward.
-They have a narrow chest and a long neck.
+They have narrow chests and long necks.